Major Streaming Platforms Announce March Lineups

 The Borderline (March 13)

-This Canadian crime thriller stars Stephen Amell as local police officer Henry Roland.
-The series is set in an Ontario town near the US border, which serves as a way-station for illegal shipments.
-The story involves illegal shipments, a dead body, and a cocaine shipment falling into inexperienced hands.
-Hamza Haq and Minnie Driver, who portrays a narcotics dispatcher, are also featured.
+Stephen Amell stars as local police officer Henry Roland in this Canadian crime thriller, set in an Ontario town close to the US border.
+The narrative unfolds around illegal shipments, a deceased individual, and a cocaine shipment managed by inexperienced individuals.
+The cast also features Hamza Haq and Minnie Driver, who portrays a narcotics dispatcher.

 Apple TV Releases